dgupta966/fe-image-builder/README.md

-# Thumbly - AI-Powered Image Optimization Platform
+# Snappixy - AI-Powered Image Optimization Platform

-Thumbly is a modern React application built with TypeScript and Material-UI that provides powerful image optimization and AI-powered thumbnail creation capabilities with seamless Google Drive integration.
+Snappixy is a modern React application built with TypeScript and Material-UI that provides powerful image optimization and AI-powered thumbnail creation capabilities with seamless Google Drive integration.

 ## Features